sapegin/washingcode-book/manuscript/Avoid_comments.md

 In any case, it’s our responsibility to ask _why_ as many times as necessary.

 Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.
-See more in the [Avoid conditons](#avoid-conditions) chapter.
+See more in the [Avoid conditions](#avoid-conditions) chapter.

 ---